 On 22 November 2009, the Conference of the U.N.
-Food and Agriculture Organization adopted the Agreement on Port State Measures to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing (PSMA).
-On 5 June 2016, the PSMA entered into force after the threshold needed-ratification by 25 governments-was surpassed.

-The Agreement grew out of the FAO's earlier Model Scheme on Port State Measures to Combat Illegal, Unreported and Unregulated Fishing and, before that, the International Plan of Action to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing (IPOA-IUU).
+Food and Agriculture Organisation (FAO) adopted the Agreement on Port State Measures to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated fishing (PSMA) and opened it for signature.
+The PSMA grew out of the FAO's earlier Model Scheme on Port State Measures to Combat Illegal, Unreported and Unregulated Fishing and, before that, the International Plan of Action to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing (IPOA-IUU).
 The PSMA's development began in March 2007 when the FAO Committee on Fisheries endorsed a timetable to develop the legally binding agreement on port State measures.
 An Expert Consultation took place in Washington in September 2007 to prepare a draft text of the new Agreement.
 This draft was considered by a Technical Consultation, which met in four sessions at FAO headquarters in Rome in June 2008 and in January, May and August 2009.
-At the August 2009 session, 91 countries met to finalize the text.
+At the August 2009 session, 91 countries met to finalise the text.

-This legally binding international agreement established a duty for port States to take a number of measures against foreign-flagged fishing vessels and other vessels supporting or servicing fishing vessels that are known or suspected to be engaged in illegal, unreported and unregulated fishing.
+This legally binding international agreement established a duty for port States to take a number of measures against foreign-flagged fishing vessels and other vessels supporting or servicing fishing vessels, which are known or suspected to be engaged in illegal, unreported and unregulated fishing.
 Measures include denial of port entry to vessels; denial of port use and services if such vessels are already in port; and inspections of vessels, depending on the circumstances.
 Port States may allow IUU vessels into their harbours for enforcement actions.
 Other measures are to be taken as appropriate in cooperation with flag States, coastal States and RFMOs.
-The PSMA aims to put an end to "ports of convenience"-ports that attract IUU fishing vessels because of their lax controls-and to assist port State authorities that are unwittingly allowing foreign IUU fishing vessels into their ports.
+The PSMA aims to put an end to 'ports of convenience'-ports that attract IUU fishing vessels because of their lax controls-and to assist port State authorities that are unwittingly allowing foreign IUU fishing vessels into their ports.
 This often happens due to limited capacity to inspect and to access and share information.

-Port State measures should be considered part of a larger, integrated MCS system,2 particularly useful for the regulation of foreign-flagged vessels that have fished or may have fished outside the waters of the port State.3 These measures tend to be relatively cost-effective when compared with many other elements of an MCS system.
-The measures apply to fishing vessels and, significantly, to vessels engaged in fishing-related activities (such as trans-shipping and resupplying) that may have supported IUU fishing vessels.
-The latter is particularly important where there is extensive trans-shipment and resupply at sea.
+Port State measures should be considered a part of a larger, integrated MCS (monitoring, control and surveillance) system, particularly useful for the regulation of foreign-flagged vessels that have fished or may have fished outside the waters of the port State.
+They tend to be relatively cost-effective when compared with many other elements of an MCS system.
+The measures apply to fishing vessels and, significantly, to vessels engaged in fishing-related activities (such as transshipping and resupplying) that may have supported IUU fishing vessels.
+The latter is particularly important where there is extensive transshipment and resupply at sea.

 The PSMA centres on a port State's authority to deny a vessel port entry or port use and services and to inspect a vessel when it voluntarily seeks to enter, or does enter, its port.
-Thus, an adequate, well-trained fisheries inspectorate is key to the successful operation of port State measures.
+Thus, an adequate, well-trained fisheries inspectorate is a key feature in the successful operation of port State measures.
 The optimum use of information gathered during inspection and from other components of the national, regional and international MCS system is also an important characteristic of the PSMA.
 This implies that to fully implement the PSMA, good communication is needed among national agencies involved in fisheries management, such as customs and the port authority, as well as cooperation with appropriate regional and global bodies.